dfci/cbioportal-cloud-devops/README.md

      * [letsencrypt_gcloud.sh](./scripts/letsencrypt_gcloud.sh) - *Helper script to issue SSL certs from LetsEncrypt on Google Cloud*
  * [mountpoints](./mountpoints)
    * [cbioportal-mysql-data](./mountpoints/cbioportal-mysql-data) - *Directory that is bind-mounted to cbioportal-mysql to serve as the data directory*
+   * [dashboard](./mountpoints/dashboard) - *Directory that is bind-mounted to import-pipeline to put dashboard data and also bind-mounted to nginx-wrapper to host the dashboard at /dashboard*
    * [host](./mountpoints/host) - *Directory that is bind-mounted to /host on cbioportal and cbioportal-mysql, so files can be accessed on both easily if needed*
    * [nginx-wrapper](./mountpoints/nginx-wrapper) - *Directory to put cert.key and cert.crt for nginx-wrapper*
    * [mvn-repo](./mountpoints/mvn-repo) - *Directory that is bind-mounted to /root/.m2/repository on the cbioportal container, to cache maven dependencies*